 Important to Remember

-Age, breed, environmental changes, periods of activity, and health are all factors that affect the duration of your pooch’s sleep.
+Age, breed, environmental changes, periods of activity, and health all affect the duration of your pooch’s sleep.
 The amount of sleep your dog is getting should be within the recommended hours for them, and your dog shouldn’t demonstrate symptoms of sickness, like lethargy, loss of appetite, sudden and dramatic weight loss, and changes in activity level.
 Take your dog to the vet immediately when you notice these signs.